MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-onboard-devices.md

 If you want to onboard your company's devices in phases (as in gradual device onboarding), choose the manual onboarding process.
 Follow the steps in [Onboarding devices in the Microsoft 365 Defender portal](#onboarding-devices-in-the-microsoft-365-defender-portal).

 > [!TIP]
-> You don't have to choose the same onboarding package every time you onboard devices.
+> You don't have to use the same onboarding package every time you onboard devices.
 For example, you can use a local script to onboard some devices, and later on, you can choose another method to onboard more devices.

 ## What if I want to offboard a device?